 - Evergreen wreath

 - Faux greenery (eucalyptus leaves, olive branches, juniper leaves, filler)

-- Faux heather bush
+- Faux heather bush and lavender

 - Faux baby's breath

 - Decorative berries

 Learn how to make an evergreen wreath with lavender, greenery, and berries.
 This show-stopping DIY Christmas wreath will stand out in a sea of red and green.

 Before you begin adding elements to your Christmas wreath, fluff the branches.
 Tug the evergreen sprigs out in each direction for a fuller-looking wreath.
 This will not only look more natural, but it will give the plant filler more room to breathe.

 Once fully fluffed, add your first layer of greenery to the evergreen decor.
 We chose to use eucalyptus leaves followed by olive branches.
 As you place them, be sure to keep the leaves pointing in the same direction.
 Attach using floral wire or hot glue.